About the college

 There are four adapted rooms - three on the main site and one in the Staverton Road complex.
 Limited parking is available on the Staverton Road complex, though there is currently no parking on the main site.

 University College is an extensive site with many accessible facilities; however, some areas are not fully accessible.
 The college will put in to place measures to bring services to you if you cannot access them.

 The graduate common room, equivalent to the MCR in other colleges, is known as the Weir Common Room (WCR).
-The WCR is on the main site and provides a social centre for graduates and their partners; an alternative to the busy college bar.
+The WCR is on the main site and offers a meeting place and college base that is managed by and for graduate students.

-There is a comfortable area for social gatherings or for simply catching up on the newspapers, as well as a recently modernised kitchen and a TV room.
+There is a comfortable area for social gatherings or for simply catching up on the newspapers, as well as a kitchen and a TV room.